No doubt you will have heard all about Birmingham on social media and from your out-of-town friends.

 Nothing ever goes on in Birmingham.

-Seasonal Markets, The Bond
+Birmingham Seasonal Markets, The Bond

 And festivals, we don’t do them.
 Ok?

-Ozzy Osbourne of Black Sabbath, founder of heavy metal
+Black Sabbath, the founders of heavy metal

-In fact, no one ever has fun here – ever.
+We already told you!
+No one ever has fun here – ever.

 Fine dining?
 It’s all just greasy takeaway joints here.

-Adam’s – one of five Michelin Star restaurants in Birmingham
+Opheem – one of five Michelin Star restaurants in Birmingham

 You won’t find anything tasty in this city, so don’t even try.